hypermedia-app/hydra-validator/README.md

 ### Online tool

-To check any endpoint for Hydra controls nd their correctness go to https://analyse.hypermedia.app and paste an URL to the textbox and press ENTER.
+To check any endpoint for Hydra controls and their correctness go to https://analyse.hypermedia.app and paste an URL to the textbox and press ENTER.

 The website will dereference that resource and linked API Documentation (if any) and try to check it against the implemented